 - This camera deserves to be bundled with a nice wrist strap

-- Image quality breaks up basically as soon as you edit.
+- Image quality basically breaks up as soon as you edit

 - Who the hell thought of putting the silent shutter mode in its own dedicated camera mode and robbing the photographer of all traditional exposure control?